 Origins and Location

-Founded in 1749, Washington and Lee University is named for two of the most influential men in American history: George Washington, whose generous endowment of $20,000 in 1796 helped the fledgling school (then known as Liberty Hall Academy) survive, and Robert E. Lee, whose presidency and innovative leadership brought the University into the national limelight.
+Founded in 1749, Washington and Lee University is named for two of the most influential men in American history: George Washington, whose generous endowment of $20,000 in 1796 helped the fledgling school (then known as Liberty Hall Academy) survive, and Robert E. Lee, whose presidency and innovative leadership brought the University back into the national limelight.

 The School of Law, one of the smallest nationally recognized legal programs in the country at about 400 students, has its own dean and faculty.
 It offers the Juris Doctor degree and, for international law graduates, the Master of Laws degree in United States Law.